SeqWare/seqware/seqware-pipeline/README.md

 	export PATH=$JAVA_HOME/bin:$PATH
 to both their .bashrc files.

 We then add the "Red Hat/CentOS 6 (64-bit)" RPM and add the optional GPG key.
+(RedHat/CentOS/Oracle 5 for CentOS 5.5)

 For the record, pulling down hadoop-0.20-conf-pseudo grabs